 Once I added it to my post url and reloaded the page, I got my social count back for that post.

-Now, I am not sure what it has not worked automatically but it is able to recover my social counts for this blog.
+Now, I am not sure why it has not worked automatically but it is able to recover my social counts for this blog.

-But overall I like this feature and it can be very useful in case you are planning to move to https.
+But overall I like this feature and it can be very useful if you are planning to move to https.

 Social Follow Icons